CloudLabsAI-Azure/Advanced-OpenAI-with-HR-Copilot/Instructions/Lab-2.md

 Throughout this lab, you will explore the setup, configuration, and practical implementation of function calling within the Azure OpenAI environment, empowering you to design structured, production-ready AI applications aligned with Microsoft’s current model lifecycle strategy.

-To know more about Azure function calling, please refer to [Function calling in Azure OpenAI Service](https://learn.microsoft.com/azure/ai-services/openai/how-to/function-calling).
+To learn more about Azure function calling, please refer to [Function calling in Azure OpenAI Service](https://learn.microsoft.com/azure/ai-services/openai/how-to/function-calling).

 ## Task 1: Understand Function calling